mabrobotics/MD80-x-CANdle-Documentation/software_package/CANdleSDK.md

 CANdleSDK is a software package with tools to help user configure, test and integrate MAB devices into their systems.

 ## Supported platforms
-CANdle Tool supports all of the platforms supported by CANdlelib:
+CANdleTool supports all of the platforms supported by CANdlelib:

 - Linux based OS-es
 - Windows (from Windows 10)